Best Guitar Effects Pedals: What You Need To Know

 The power at your feet

 If you’re just starting out on the guitar, you’ve possibly heard of effects pedals.
 These little boxes sit on the floor, connected between your guitar and amplifier, and provide you with all manner of capabilities to change your sound.

-We do however understand it can be a bit daunting.
+However, we do understand that it can be a bit daunting.
 There are countless different types of pedals, all with their own variations and abilities.

 To help, we’ve put together a beginners’ guide to guitar pedals.
 Along the way, we’ll shine a light on the different sub-sections of pedals, what they enable you to do, and how you might consider using them.